forestgrape/coronavirus/index.md

 Conversational remarks about how I understand particle deposition models.

-Particle deposition and clearance are possibly relevant for Covid-19 in view of:
+Particle deposition and clearance are relevant for Covid-19 in view of:
 * infection pathway
 * spread within the lower respiratory tract (pathogenesis)
 * spread to the pharynx (swab test and transmission)